openstack/openstack-manuals/doc/config-reference/source/tables/zaqar-wsgi.rst

    * - ``bind`` = ``127.0.0.1``
      - (Unknown) Address on which the self-hosting server will listen.
    * - ``port`` = ``8888``
-     - (Unknown) Port on which the self-hosting server will listen.
+     - (Port number) Port on which the self-hosting server will listen.